Banner image

 • have diabetes

-• have had breast or ovarian cancer; complex atypical endometrial hyperplasia, a precancerous condition; or ovarian diseases, such as polycystic ovarian syndrome (PCOS)
+• have had breast or ovarian cancer, complex atypical endometrial hyperplasia, a precancerous condition, or ovarian diseases such as polycystic ovarian syndrome (PCOS)

-• have never been pregnant, have had trouble getting pregnant or had fewer than five periods in a year before starting menopause
+• have never been pregnant, have had trouble getting pregnant or have had fewer than five periods in a year before starting menopause

 • have taken estrogen without progesterone for hormone replacement during menopause